gianni-rosato/svt-av1-psy/Docs/Appendix-CDEF.md

 | …                         | (...,…)                                         |
 | 63                        | (15,4)                                          |

-The search for the best (Primary strength, Secondary strength) pair to use is equivalent to the search for the index for such pair.
+Searching for the best filter (Primary strength, Secondary strength) pair is equivalent to searching for the best filter strength index.

 The primary luma damping (```pri_damping```) and secondary luma damping (```sec_damping```) values are set as a function of the base qindex for the picture and are given by: